-In particular, the signals from rotating machinery often contain complex temporal dependencies, periodic patterns, and subtle These characteristics deviations. significant challenges for conventional autoencoders, which typically perform pointwise reconstruction and are sensitive to contamination in the training data.
+In particular, the signals from rotating machinery often contain complex temporal dependencies, periodic patterns, and subtle deviations.
+These characteristics pose significant challenges for conventional autoencoders, which typically perform pointwise reconstruction and are sensitive to contamination in the training data.
 Diffusion models, by contrast, leverage a probabilistic generative framework capable of capturing long-term structure and denoising capabilities, making them more suitable to detect weak anomalies in such industrial scenarios.